 Stopped confusing them.

-Before you know it, you stop sweating all the small stuff, and started doing all the good stuff.
+Before you know it, you stop sweating all the small stuff, and start doing all the good stuff.

 Everything becomes beautiful in it's own way.